Making an API Request

 }

-If all data required for the API request is available, you can send the request to call the API through curl, Postman, or coding.
+After all data required for the API request is available, send the request to call the API through curl, Postman, or coding.
 In the response to the API used to obtain a user token, x-subject-token is the desired user token.
 This token can then be used to authenticate the calling of other APIs.